lonycell/grafana.v7/packages/grafana-toolkit/README.md

 `grafana-toolkit plugin:create plugin-name`

-This command creates a new Grafana plugin from template.
+This command creates a new ThingSPIN plugin from template.

 If `plugin-name` is provided, then the template is downloaded to `./plugin-name` directory.
 Otherwise, it will be downloaded to the current directory.